Sasha Martin is a National Geographic author, poet, and artist creating a body of work centered on resilience and belonging.

 Her memoir, Life from Scratch: A Memoir of Food, Family, and Forgiveness, grew out of her project to cook a meal from every country in the world and has been published in multiple languages and featured by NPR, Food & Wine, The Boston Globe, People Magazine and O: The Oprah Magazine.
 Sasha’s work is known for its emotional honesty and sensory richness, and is driven by the question: how do we come home to ourselves after what we’ve been through?

 Born in Massachusetts and shaped by experiences of food insecurity, foster care, and housing instability, Sasha’s early life informs her enduring interest in how people create beauty, ritual, and connection from what is available to them.
-Bridging many disciplines including fiction, essays, poetry, and visual art, Sasha draws on patterns of story, memory, and transformation that echo the qualities of living folklore.
+Bridging many disciplines including memoir, fiction, poetry, and visual art, Sasha’s work echoes the qualities of living folklore.

 She lives in Tulsa, Oklahoma.